haohao1010/haohao1010/README.md

 - 🔭 I want to go to Mars.

-- 🤔 I'm now trying to get started in the PL field.
+- 🌱 I'm now trying to get started in the PL field.

+- ⚡  Student, rookie.

 <br />